lithops-cloud/lithops/docs/source/compute_config/aws_lambda.md

 1. Provide the credentials via the `~/.aws/config` file, or set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

-    You can run `aws configure` command if the AWS CLI is installed to setup the credentials.
-Then set in the Lithops config file:
+    If the AWS CLI is installed, you can run the `aws configure` command to set up the credentials.
+Then set them in the Lithops config file:
     ```yaml
     lithops:
         backend: aws_lambda